matkoch/matkoch.github.io/_drafts/2019-12-12-multi-repository-projects.md

 [Why not to use them?](https://github.com/dotnet/announcements/issues/119)
 - **Avoiding confusion.** The more repositories exist, the more possible places a user has to raise issues.
 Many times, issues will end up in the wrong repository.
-- **Pull-requests across repositories.** New features or even bug-fixes can require changes in multiple repositories.
-Synchronizing when PRs get merged or rejected can become a real struggle.
+- **Pull-requests across repositories.** New features or even bug fixes can require changes in multiple repositories.
+Synchronizing when PRs get merged or rejected can be really difficult.
 - **Inconsistencies and duplicated efforts.** It's not always clear, which parts of our code should be shared and how.
 This applies to areas like CI/CD and other infrastructure, but also to smaller utility functions.

 **So the trend is not to use multiple repositories?** you might ask.
 If the .NET team decided to merge them into one, maybe it wasn't a good idea after all?
 The answer can be found in the FAQ section of the announcement: